Battle of Szack: Battle

 The Polish forces were marching in two columns.
 In the early morning of 28 September the northern column reached the forests near the village of Mielniki while the southern column reached the forests east of Szack (now Shatsk).
 Polish reconnaissance reported that the town of Shatsk was occupied by Soviet infantry and tanks.
 Orlik-Rueckemann ordered both columns to form a defensive line along the border of the forest and provoked the Red Army to attack.

 At 8 o'clock in the morning, the Soviet tank unit (composed mostly of the T-26 tanks) started a direct assault on Polish positions.
 The Polish forces did not open fire until the tanks came close.
 When the tanks were only some 500 metres from the Polish lines the Polish Bofors wz.
 36 anti-tank guns opened fire.
 Soon they were joined by the infantry and the 75 mm artillery.
 All Soviet tanks were destroyed and the battalion of major Balcerzak was ordered to attack the town of Shatsk.
 The Soviet units were taken by surprise and after a short hand-to-hand fight, the Soviet forces were routed.
 Only a small part of the motorised infantry managed to retreat but had to leave behind all their lorries, artillery and 9 T-26 tanks.
 The Poles also captured the staff headquarters.

-According to the orders of the Soviet 52nd, Rifle Division found in the headquarters, the Soviet units operating from the Kobryń area and were to "clean up the area east of Bug River from the bands of Polish officers".
-At 2 o'clock in the evening, the Soviet reserve units appeared in the area and Orlik-Rueckemann decided to withdraw his troops to the forests.
+According to the orders of the Soviet 52nd Rifle Division found in the headquarters, the Soviet units operating from the Kobryń area were to "clean up the area east of Bug River from the bands of Polish officers."
+At 2 o'clock in the afternoon, Soviet reserve units appeared in the area and Orlik-Rueckemann decided to withdraw his troops to the forests.

 Aftermath

-The Polish forces withdrew unopposed and started their march towards the Bug River.
+The remaining Polish forces withdrew unopposed and started their march towards the Bug River.
 The only Polish unit destroyed by the Red Army was the tabor of KOP "Polesie" Brigade, caught by surprise near the village of Mielnik by the armoured troops of the Soviet 4th Army under general Vassili Chuikov.
 After a brief fight, the Polish unit surrendered.
-Upon the surrender all the Polish officers and NCOs were shot (about 500).
+Upon the surrender some Polish officers were shot.
+Polish sources often estimate the number of Polish dead and wounded at 500; including 18 prisoners of war executed in nearby village of Mielniki (Shatsk).

 The remaining Polish forces evaded capture and crossed the Bug River, where they took part in the Battle of Wytyczno.